RadhikaCongreja/Updated_Email_Sender_App/README.md

-# ✉️ MailCraft - Modern Email Sender Application
+# ✉️ QuickMail - Modern Email Sender Application

 A powerful, user-friendly email sending application built with React that allows users to compose, customize, and send professional emails with ease.
 Perfect for businesses, marketers, and individuals who need reliable email delivery.